Latest Express Entry Statistics

 What is the Express Entry Program?

 The Express Entry Program was established by the Canadian government in January 2015 to address the issue they have with regards to their sparse population.
-Canada is the second-largest country in the world, but they simply do not have a population big enough to supply their labor force with enough skilled workers.
+Canada is the second-largest country in the world, but they simply do not have a population big enough to supply their labour force with enough skilled workers.
 So to deal with this, the Canadian government turned to immigration through the Express Entry Program.
-Through this program, candidates who meet the requirements that can fulfill the needs of the labor market get their visa application fast-tracked.
+Through this program, candidates who meet the requirements that can fulfil the needs of the labour market get their visa application fast-tracked.
 Express Entry could get you to Canada in as little as 6 months!

 Who Qualifies for the Express Entry Program?